Leg Pain and Fatigue Causes and Treatment

 Leg pain and fatigue can follow a hard workout at the gym or sitting too long in a cramped car during a road trip.
 However, the soreness should fade within a day or two, and your legs should start feeling normal.

 But sometimes, leg pain does not go away, which could indicate an underlying health problem.
 So do not ignore ongoing pain in your legs — your primary care physician can help find and treat the issue and get you back on your feet.

 Causes of Leg Pain and Fatigue

-Chronic venous insufficiency is a significant cause of heaviness and pain in the legs.
+Chronic venous insufficiency, a venous disorder, is a significant cause of heaviness and pain in the legs.
 This condition occurs when veins deep in the legs that keep blood flowing back to the heart weaken, allowing blood to pool.

 People who sit or stand for long periods, those who are overweight or obese, and women are at greater risk for this condition, which causes leg pain and fatigue.
 Leg pain can result from several types of injuries, diseases, lifestyle choices and many other causes.